How To Build an Audience of Customers Who Truly Love You

 Best: Provide Exceptional Engagement

-The difficulty many companies run into in regards to customer service is their own success.
+The difficulty many companies run into regarding customer service is their success.

 That is to say when an entrepreneur starts a business, it’s easy to keep customer service first since the entrepreneur him or herself is solely responsible for attending to those needs.

-But, as the company grows, more and more people become involved in the customer service process, and that is much harder to manage.
+But, as the company grows, more and more people become involved in the customer service process, which is much harder to manage.

-Therefore, one of the best things an entrepreneur can do to make sure top-notch customer service throughout his or her company’s growth is to install a customer service system independent of any single representative.
+Therefore, one of the best things an entrepreneur can do to ensure top-notch customer service throughout their company’s growth is installing a customer service system independent of any representative.

-A good customer service system can include scripts for answering calls and emails, blueprints for handling certain common situations and methodologies for prioritizing customer concerns and assigning them to the most appropriate people.
+A good customer service system can include scripts for answering calls and emails, blueprints for handling certain everyday situations, and methodologies for prioritizing customer concerns and assigning them to the most appropriate people.
 This ensures that every customer experiences the same type and degree of customer service, no matter which employee is assisting them.

-Hiring the right team is a key factor in achieving this level of uniformly superior customer service.
-An entrepreneur must hire employees who recognize the importance of customer service to every aspect of the business and its mission.
+Hiring the right team is a key factor in achieving this uniformly superior customer service.
+Level An entrepreneur must hire employees who recognize the importance of customer service to every aspect of the business and its mission.

-No matter whether they interact directly with the customers or not, these types of employees know that every customer is their partner, no matter what role in the business that employee serves.
+Whether they interact directly with the customers or not, these employees know that every customer is their partner, no matter what role in the business that employee serves.
 Businesses that further build on these understandings and relationships, and develop them into an entire corporate culture, excel the most.

-Additionally, good leaders never shy away from direct interactions with the customers themselves, and, in fact, seek those opportunities out.
-The entrepreneur should show the attitudes and behaviors he or she expects from employees.
+Additionally, good leaders never shy away from direct interactions with the customers themselves and, in fact, seek those opportunities out.
+Finally, the entrepreneur should show the attitudes and behaviors they expect from employees.

-At the same time, the entrepreneur should empower his or her employees to provide this impeccable customer service in the best manners the employees see fit, given the particulars of the immediate situation.
+At the same time, the entrepreneur should empower their employees to provide this impeccable customer service in the best manners the employees see fit, given the particulars of the immediate situation.

-When looking for amazing examples of customer service, look no further than Chewy.com, which was just acquired by PetSmart in the largest eCommerce acquisition ever (3.5 billion).
-How did they do it?
+When looking for amazing examples of customer service, look no further than Chewy.com, which PetSmart just acquired in the largest eCommerce acquisition ever (3.5 billion).
+So how did they do it?

-Chewy started as nothing more than a large drop shipping store, not even selling any of its own products.
+Chewy started as nothing more than a large drop shipping store, not even selling its products.
 But it evolved into a powerhouse thanks to customer service.
-In the words of founder Ryan Cohen, they aimed to be “Zappos on steroids”.
+In the words of founder Ryan Cohen, they aimed to be “Zappos on steroids.”
 (Zappos was considered to be the epitome of perfect customer service, thanks to CEO Tony Hsieh’s concept of Delivering Happiness).

-The entrepreneur should still remain aware, however, of the circumstances affecting their customers, so they can enact policies to improve those circumstances wherever possible.
-Policies that impede on any such abilities must be eliminated.
+However, the entrepreneur should remain aware of the circumstances affecting their customers, so they can enact policies to improve those circumstances wherever possible.
+Conversely, policies that impede on any such abilities must be eliminated.